SAP-archive/sap-devtoberfest-2020/README.md

 In order to track the open source projects that will be judged, we also ask that add the URL to your project in the [entry.json](entry.json) via pull request.

+## Open Source and SAP

+For more infromation on the role of Open Source in the SAP world: [https://developers.sap.com/open-source.html](https://developers.sap.com/open-source.html)

+If you are an SAP employee and interested in participating in this event; we also welcome your contributions.
+However please review this [SAP internal only WIKI link on the process](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Contributing).

 ## Enablement Topics

+The topics for our educational enablement sessions are all listed here: [https://github.com/SAP-samples/sap-devtoberfest-2020/tree/master/topics](https://github.com/SAP-samples/sap-devtoberfest-2020/tree/master/topics)

+This is an initial list and we will be adding more sessions and details as the event progresses.

 ## Schedule

 We have an overview schedule of topics per week visible here in [the Kanban board for the project](https://github.com/SAP-samples/sap-devtoberfest-2020/projects/1).
-Each topic page will also list the detailed dates, times and URLs.
-Once you [registry for the event](#how-to-enter), we will also notify you via mail of the major events in the schedule.
+[Each topic page](https://github.com/SAP-samples/sap-devtoberfest-2020/tree/master/topics) will also list the detailed dates, times and URLs.
+Once you [register for the event](#how-to-enter), we will also notify you via mail of the major events in the schedule.

 ## Questions or Comments

 Questions about the event?
 Or the judging?
 Need some help getting your open source project?
 Or maybe you have a follow up question after participating in one of the educational enablement sessions?
 For any question or comment related to Devtoberfest we ask that you please [create an issue in this repository](https://github.com/SAP-samples/sap-devtoberfest-2020/issues/new)

 ## Legal Stuff

+The legal terms and conditions of for this event are detailed in the [TOC](TOC.md)

 ## License